Probing the bulk plasmon continuum of layered materials through electron energy loss spectroscopy in a reflection geometry: Acknowledgments

 \section{Acknowledgments}

-The authors would like to thank Ali Husain, Karina Th\aa nell, Yu He, Edwin Huang, Xuetao Zhu, Abhishek Nag, Ke-Jin Zhou, and Peter Abbamonte for helpful (virtual) discussions.
-LY and CB were funded partially by DMR-1919143 and PWP was funded partially by DMR-2111379.
+The authors would like to thank Ali Husain, Karina Th\aa nell, Yu He, Edwin Huang, Xuetao Zhu, Abhishek Nag, Ke-Jin Zhou, Jin Chen, and Peter Abbamonte for helpful discussions.
+CB and LY were funded partially by DMR-1919143 and PWP was funded partially by DMR-2111379.

 \Urlmuskip=0mu plus 1mu